arikkfir/justest/CONTRIBUTING.md

 ### Merging strategy

-The `main` branch must retain linear history, and that means the only allowed merge strategy in this repository is the "Rebase" strategy.
-It also means that reviews must be done on the tip of the PR, and once you rebase or force-push to restructure commits, another review will be required.
+Following restrictions apply:

+- Linear history is required for the `main` branch
+- That means your branch must be up-to-date and rebased on top of the `main` branch before merging
+- That might also mean that occasionally re-review might be warranted if `main` has changed after the PR was approved
+- The only merging strategy allowed for PRs is "Squash and merge"

 ## Resources